TechLionDev/Web-Scraping-Projects/README.md

 Note: Replace `scraper.js` with the name of the scraper file in the folder you want to use.

+## 🤝 Contributing

+We welcome contributions to this repository!
+To contribute, please follow these steps:

+1. Fork this repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b new-feature`.
+3. Make your changes and commit them with a descriptive commit message.
+4. Push your changes to your fork: `git push origin new-feature`.
+5. Submit a pull request to this repository.

+Please ensure that your code is properly formatted, and works as expected before submitting a pull request.

 ## 📄 License